StockwatchDev/application_settings/README.md

 Note that in the dataclass definitions, attributes without default value have to come before attributes with default values.

+### When your config file contains additional, unspecified attributes

+Entries in a config file that are not defined in the Config(Section) classes will simply be ignored silently.

 ## More advanced typing and validation with pydantic

 - Non-standard types useful for configuration, such as network addresses, are offered, see